A CMOS-compatible Ising Machine with Bistable Nodes: Background and Related Work

 where $W_{ij}$ is the weight of edge $(i,j)$.
 (We will refer to the resulting $\sum W_{ij}$ as the cut \emph{value} in this paper.)

 It is easy to see the resemblance between Eq.~\ref{eqn:Ising} and \ref{eqn:max_cut}.
-In fact, if we set the coupling weight ($J_{ij}$) to be the negative of edge weight ($-W_{ij}$) then the Ising Hamiltonian is simply the negative cut value plus a constant as follows:
+In fact, if we set the coupling weight ($J_{ij}$) to be the negative of edge weight ($-W_{ij}$) then the Ising formula is simply twice the negative cut value plus a problem-specific constant ($\sum W_{ij}$) as follows (for notational simplicity, for $i\ge j$ we set $W_{ij}$ to 0):

-Hence if the machine finds the ground state of the Hamiltonian, we have the max-cut.
-To find out the max-cut of an arbitrary graph is an NP-hard problem.
+Hence if the machine finds the ground state of the Hamiltonian, we have the maximum cut.
+Finding out the maximum cut of an arbitrary graph is an NP-hard problem.
 Practical algorithms only try to find a good answer.
-Similarly, existing Ising machines (including our design) are all Ising \emph{sampling} machines that attempt to find a good answer with no guarantee of optimality.
+Similarly, existing Ising machines (including our design) are all Ising \emph{sampling} machines that typically provide a good sample of a low-energy state, with no guarantee of optimality.

-Finally, we note that we will only focus on the Max-Cut problem when evaluating the design.
-This is because Max-Cut is NP-complete~\cite{Karp1972} and thus all other NP-complete problems can be transformed as a Max-Cut problem with polynomial complexity.
-This means other NP-complete problems can be solved with either additional pre- and post-processing time or additional nodes for mapping.
-Both time and space overheads are bound by a polynomial complexity~\cite{lucas2014ising}.
+Because of the trivial mapping of the Max-Cut problem to the Ising formula, designers of Ising machines, often focus on this optimization problem.
+However, other optimization problems can also be mapped to an Ising machine.
+Indeed, every problem in the original NP-complete set~\cite{Karp1972} can be expressed by an Ising formulation specifically designed for that problem~\cite{lucas2014ising}.
+Note that Ising formulation may require more nodes than that of the original formulation and usually requires additional time to compute coupling coefficients in the Ising formulation from the original formulation.
+This transformation is largely straightforward and the need for it is problem-dependent and thus shared by all Ising machines.

+Another transformation, however, may be necessary depending on the machine's coupling topology.
+While we will get into the details as we discuss the machines, it is worth emphasising up front the significant impact of the issue.
+If a machine does not have all-to-all connections between physical nodes, two coupled logical nodes may be mapped to physical nodes (call them $A$ and $B$) not directly connected.
+As a result, additional auxiliary physical nodes are needed, through which nodes $A$ and $B$ are eventually connected.
+An alternative description is that if a machine has a limited connection topology, then the graph of a problem needs to be transformed (\eg using minor embedding~\cite{cai2014practical}) into a new graph that observes the limitation imposed by the machine.
+Consequently, a graph of size $N$ may contain many more nodes (\eg $\frac{N^2}{2}$) after the transformation. \fig~\ref{fig:ising_machine} illustrates these transformations in the process of solving a problem on a generic Ising machine.